 Marijuana’s Effect on Your Condition

-While processing your application, the Social Security Administration will investigate your social security disability claim.
+While processing your application, the Social Security Administration will investigate your claim.
 If you have used marijuana in any form, investigators will be looking to see if marijuana use has affected you in any of the following ways:

 - Has your marijuana use contributed to your disability?